microsoft/msopentech-tools-for-intellij/README.md

 MS Open Tech Tools:  IntelliJ and Android Studio Plugin for Microsoft Services
 ================================================================================

-Plugin for easy and fast development of apps connecting to and integrating into Microsoft Services.
+Plugin for easy and fast development to enable developers of Android Apps to connect to Office 365 services and Azure Mobile Services, and developers of Java middleware to connect to Azure compute services.

+For Android developers the plugin work with both [IntelliJ IDEA](http://www.jetbrains.com/idea/) and [Android Studio](http://developer.android.com/sdk/installing/studio.html).
 Current services available are: Windows Azure Mobile Services (storage, authentication, custom scripts...),  Push Notification and Office365 Services.

-The Android tools offered in the plugin work with both [IntelliJ IDEA](http://www.jetbrains.com/idea/) and [Android Studio](http://developer.android.com/sdk/installing/studio.html).
 At minimum you’ll need to install the following:

 Prerequisites